ameliawong1996/From_News_to_Forecast/README.md

 > Shenzhen Institute of Artificial Intelligence and Robotics for Society <be>

-This repository contains the code and dataset for our paper: **"From News to Forecast: Iterative Event Reasoning in LLM-Based Time Series Forecasting"**, presented at NeurIPS 2024.
+This repository contains the code and dataset for our paper: **"From News to Forecast: Integrating Event Analysis in LLM-Based Time Series Forecasting with Reflection"**, presented at NeurIPS 2024.

 ## Abstract